wadevenz/FEB24-T1A3-Terminal_Application/README.md

 (Ref: 1,2,3,4)
 #### Testing
-While pretty extensive, and regular user testing was one throughout the coding process, a package called[pytest](https://docs.pytest.org/en/8.2.x/) was utilised for unittest.
+While pretty extensive, and regular user testing was done throughout the coding process, a package called [pytest](https://docs.pytest.org/en/8.2.x/) was utilised for unittest.
 A seperate file called 'test_bank' contains these tests.
 For these tests to operate, the commented out returns on the 'withdraw' and 'deposit' functions from within 'bank_functions' file, will need to be restored.
 The command `pytest` in terminal will then execute a test.

 ### User Guide
 A handy help guide to run beginners through the usage of my application.